Abruzzo: Tourism

-Finally, tourism for historical and cultural purposes is also important, concentrated above all in the cities of Chieti, Teramo, Vasto, Giulianova, Sulmona, and above all L'Aquila which can boast many monuments, museums, castles and churches (St. Gabriel's shrine and Santa Maria di Collemaggio) of national importance; also Pescara despite being a modern city, boasts monuments, churches and museums of historical importance such as the Birthplace of Gabriele D'Annunzio Museum.
-In the inland mountain areas there are ancient villages, castles, hermitages, sanctuaries abbeys, and ancient churches.
+Finally, tourism for historical and cultural purposes is also important, concentrated above all in the cities of Lanciano, Chieti, Teramo, Vasto, Giulianova, Sulmona, and in particular L'Aquila, which boasts many monuments, museums, castles, and churches (St. Gabriel's shrine and Santa Maria di Collemaggio) are of national importance.
+Pescara, despite being a modern city, boasts monuments, churches, and museums of historical importance such as the Birthplace of Gabriele D'Annunzio Museum.
+In the inland mountain areas, there are ancient villages, castles, hermitages, sanctuaries, abbeys, and ancient churches.